newren/git-filter-repo/README.md

 on merging just that piece into some other bigger repo.
 For extraction, we want to:

-  * extract the history of a single directory, src/.
+  * Extract the history of a single directory, src/.
 This means that only paths under src/ remain in the repo, and any commits that only touched paths outside this directory will be removed.

-  * rename all files to have a new leading directory, my-module/ (e.g. so that src/foo.c becomes my-module/src/foo.c)
+  * Rename all files to have a new leading directory, my-module/ (e.g. so that src/foo.c becomes my-module/src/foo.c)

-  * rename any tags in the extracted repository to have a 'my-module-' prefix (to avoid any conflicts when we later merge this repo into something else)
+  * Rename any tags in the extracted repository to have a 'my-module-' prefix (to avoid any conflicts when we later merge this repo into something else)